jovezhong/mcp-timeplus/README.md

 * `run_select_query`
   - Execute SQL queries on your Timeplus cluster.
   - Input: `sql` (string): The SQL query to execute.
-  - All Timeplus queries are run with `readonly = 1` to ensure they are safe.
+  - By default, all Timeplus queries are run with `readonly = 1` to ensure they are safe.
+If you want to run DDL or DML queries, you can set the environment variable `TIMEPLUS_READ_ONLY` to `false`.

 * `list_databases`
   - List all databases on your Timeplus cluster.